 The one phase she recommends avoiding is probably pretty obvious to most: that aforementioned luteal, or PMS phase.
 “This is going to be a time where your blood sugar is lower, your tendency for anxiety and depression is heightened, and you’re going to feel a little off and moody,” she says.
 “Not to mention the fact that if you haven’t addressed your period issues, you’re going to be dealing with PMS and bloating and breakouts, and that’s no good when you’re getting married.”
 The luteal phase, she explains, tends to be the time in their cycle when women feel the least confident.
 Yikes.

-Not every woman has control over her wedding date, however; some are beholden to venue availability and other such external factors.
+Not every woman has control over her wedding date; however, some are beholden to venue availability and other such external factors.
 Likewise, not all women have predictable cycles.
-So, what to do if your wedding date happens to fall in that dreaded luteal phase?

-Her recommended course of action revolves around the supplement regimen she’s created specifically for this purpose, including B vitamins, omega-3s, and probiotics to control breakouts and other signs of PMS.
+Vitti recommends a course of action that revolves around the supplement regimen she’s created specifically for this purpose, including B vitamins, omega-3s, and probiotics to control breakouts and other signs of PMS.

-If you miss out on this massive overhaul, however, there is still hope; Vitti offers a few suggestions for minimizing PMS symptoms the week of your wedding.
-“You’ve got to performance eat for a couple of days leading up to the event,” she says.
+"You’ve got to performance eat for a couple of days leading up to the event,” she says.
 “Starving yourself is not the thing to do because again, you have more blood sugar needs during the luteal phase and not eating is going to put you in a bad mood.”
-When I jokingly ask if the cheeseburger and fries I without fail crave while PMSing count as “performance eating,” she says no. “If you’re feeling carb crazy, have a big sweet potato,” she suggests.